 Your personal style should always be updated and can be achieved with the smallest adjustments.
 Whether it be a new color, freshly sculpted brows or a new accessory.
 Even in these tough economic times, you can do little things to tweak your look.

+I love clutch purses and smaller bags.
+Finding new ways to mix and max casual with more glamorous pieces is key.
 This Miu Miu bag a nice option for a bit of flare, and it's timeless enough to work as a wardrobe staple.
 If not a new purse, you can also add sparkle with your smile, the ultimate accessory.

 In music and the arts, it's often easy to take our icons and legends for granted.
 The term legend, icon, pioneer gets tossed around far too much these days.
 Before most artists have lived enough, and endured enough challenges for those terms to apply the accolades come as a marketing tool rather than a true realization of impact.